warehouse-13/cosmic/build-docs/docs/troubleshooting/capmvm.md

 - The MicroVM cannot resolve addresses, so cannot pull required k8s images
 - The address chosen for the `kube-vip` is not free or accessible on that subnet
 - Some other kubelet issue has occurred and the service has not been able to start
+- You have overestimated your board's capacity and the MicroVM does not have enough RAM for your node to run.

 ### Deleting a cluster hangs forever